Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Results

 with a similar equation for the transmitted field $E_2(t)$.
 Here we introduce the possibility of varying the time delays $\tau_j$ between the fundamental harmonics, which must be the same for the incident and both transmitted fields.
 We shape the incident and transmitted fields in both the simulation and the experiment by varying the delays $\tau_j$.

-With these preliminaries established, we numerically investigate what kind of waveform will surface when we maximize $J$, equation~\eqref{eq: normal contrast}, by varying the times delays (or relative phases) between the fundamental harmonics in equation \eqref{eq. out field 1}.
-The observation window is set to $T_{\rm obs} = \pm 0.6$ ps.
+With these preliminaries established, we numerically investigate the characteristics of the waveform that results from maximizing the contrast defined in Eq.~\eqref{eq: normal contrast}.
+This is achieved by varying the times delays (or relative phases) between the fundamental harmonics in Eq. \eqref{eq. out field 1}.
+(A detailed algorithm for finding the optimal time delays $\tau_j$ that maximize contrast $J$ can be found in the supplementary material.)
+The observation window is set with $t_0 = 0$ ps and $T_{\rm obs} = 0.6$ ps: the $[-0.6, 0.6]$ ps interval.
 The transmitted waveforms $E_1(t)$ and $E_2(t)$ that maximize $J$ in this window are shown in Fig.~\ref{fig:global1}(b).
 This figure also shows the fundamental harmonics that make up the two transmitted waveforms.
 The difference between $E_1(t)$ and $E_2(t)$ is not visible on the scale of Fig.~\ref{fig:global1}(b).
-To discern this difference, Fig.~\ref{fig:global1}(c) shows the zoomed-in view of the $[-0.6,0.6]$ ps interval from Fig.~\ref{fig:global1}(b).
+To discern this difference, Fig.~\ref{fig:global1}(c) shows the zoomed-in view of the $[-0.6, 0.6]$ ps interval from Fig.~\ref{fig:global1}(b).